Sono molto lieta di annunciare il prossimo “Matta” 2016 programma a Lucca

 Cheers from 2015 Group!

 Rhonda Williams (Physical Trainer): I’ve Just returned from an amazing adventure in Lucca coordinated by Melissa Muldoon and Studentessa Matta.
 Her blog educated and inspired me to join her and an awesome group of people in Lucca this past September.
 While there I attended Lucca Italian School and began to learn how to speak Italian.
-The teachers were so kind and giving of there talents.
+The teachers were so kind and giving of their talents.
 Whether it was Angelo singing and playing songs on his guitar and accordian or Ava and her crew teaching us how to make amazing Italian fare.
 Stephanie our language instructor was patient as she guided us through classes with grace and humor.
 They also served as hospitality guides.
 They escorted us through many guided journeys educating us on culture, music and teaching us culinary skills.
-Through theses events Melissa and her blog have gifted me with new friends and a passion for all things Italian.
+Through these events, Melissa and her blog have gifted me with new friends and a passion for all things Italian.
 I cannot be more grateful and excited for my next journey with her.

 Diane Peak (Registered Nurse): I have been following Melissa’s blog, for approximately five years.
 Every time she came back from a Lucca tour, she would post the most fascinating pictures.
 I knew I had to go!
 Melissa, along with the teachers from the Lucca Italian School had planned the most exciting tour!
 While we had Italian language classes in the morning, after lunch, meant, tours, cooking classes, wine tasting, etc. The teachers from the Lucca school were always with us.
 It was TOTAL IMMERSION!
 In addition to the Italian language, the teachers provided very interesting cultural information regarding various towns, buildings, and Italian history.
 The group we were with was awesome!
 We had so much fun on the tour—-I hated to see it end!
 My compliments for a job well done, Melissa!

 Sherry Rogers (Professor, retired): My husband and I participated in the wonderful Lucca 2015 trip.
 Normally, we travel on our own, but we found traveling with Studentessa Matta well worth it.
 Melissa puts together an imaginative, informative, and fun package around the language learning experience.
 Cultural tours, wine tasting and cooking lessons, biking, a concert: there was lots to do but also free time for a nap or independent exploration.
 We can highly recommend the Lucca Italian School, the third such school in Italy we have attended.
 The teachers are welcoming, and they provide a terrific mix of language fundamentals, cultural information, and engaging activities.
-Through the Studentessa Matta Blog we made connections with another language teacher so we could continue our language learning experience beyond Lucca.
-Melissa provides great opportunities to read and listen to Italian on her blog and has assembled a whole network of learning opportunities on-line and in Italy.
+Through the Studentessa Matta Blog, we made connections with another language teacher so we could continue our language learning experience beyond Lucca.
+Melissa provides great opportunities to read and listen to Italian on her blog and has assembled a whole network of learning opportunities online and in Italy.
 Grazie, Melissa, e complimenti!

 Sheree Isola (Accountant, State of Montana): Melissa took great care to find very interesting and fun activities that appealed to all of the different ages and personalities of the people who attended The Lucca School of Italian and Studessa Matta Language program.
 She is very bright and fun.
 She was attentive to each of us.
 All of this and still highly professional.
 I recommend!

 Judy Hathaway (Italophile): About 5 years ago, I decided to audit Italian language classes at the University of Kansas.
 Not long after that, a friend told me about Melissa Muldoon’s blog, the Studentessa Matta, which I have followed since then.
 Thanks to Melissa and her love of the Italian language and culture, I have just returned from a fantastic experience in Lucca as a participant in Melissa’s most recent group adventure in Italy.
 The staff and teachers at the Lucca Italian School gave us a warm welcome, quickly sorted us into appropriate levels for instruction, and then the fun began!
-The teachers provided plenty of challenging exercises, games, worksheets, and listening experiences for four hours each week day.
+The teachers provided plenty of challenging exercises, games, worksheets, and listening experiences for four hours each weekday.
 Fellow students were from all over the world, so the Italian language was the common denominator.
 It was just the kind of language immersion I needed to gain confidence and improve my ability to communicate!
 Best of all, Melissa and the folks at the Lucca Italian School treated us like family and provided many additional experiences including dinners, cooking classes, Italian movie night, and trips to Pisa and the Cinque Terre.